 D) Miscellaneous:

-iSeries Version: The firmware version of the Meter.
+PID: The Personal Network ID is automatically detected and displayed.
+In the parenthesis the firmware version of the radio module is indicated.
 The firmware version is also shown on a label attached to the Meter (see Figure 3.1).